 10.5.
 Use of suppliers and agents to communicate with you for marketing purposes

 We have appointed many of our dealers and Fiat Chrysler Automobiles UK Ltd as our processors to carry out marketing activities on our behalf.
 These may include analysing marketing data on our behalf in order to determine the best offer to make to you.
 They may contact you if we ask them to but only if you have not opted out of marketing communications.

 Please note, you may be invited by FCA Italy SpA to consent to future marketing communications from the FCA group.
-FCA Italy SpA acts as data controller in their own right, and this is separate and independent relationship from us (FCA Automotive Services UK Ltd) or your Dealer / broker.
+FCA Italy SpA acts as data controller in their own right, and this is separate and independent relationship from us (FCA Automotive Services UK Ltd) or your dealer.

 11. CHANGES TO THIS POLICY